ShamrockLee/nixpkgs/doc/languages-frameworks/javascript.section.md

 If these are not defined, `npm pack` may miss some files, and no binaries will be produced.

 #### Arguments {#javascript-buildNpmPackage-arguments}

+`buildNpmPackage` takes [fixed-point arguments](#mkderivation-recursive-attributes) as well as a plain attribute set.
+Here are some available arguments:

 * `npmDepsHash`: The output hash of the dependencies for this project.
 Can be calculated in advance with [`prefetch-npm-deps`](#javascript-buildNpmPackage-prefetch-npm-deps).
 * `makeCacheWritable`: Whether to make the cache writable prior to installing dependencies.
 Don't set this unless npm tries to write to the cache directory, as it can slow down the build.